Literatures, Languages & Cultures

 Use the Careers Compass, Toolkits and Student Guide

-Explore the current programme of live sessions, recorded content, and resources with options for whatever stage you are at - and however you want to engage - in Career Essentials; all easily accessible in one place
+Explore the current programme of live sessions, recorded content, and resources with options for whatever stage you are at - and however you want to engage - in Career Essentials; all easily accessible in one place.

 Go to Career Essentials

-Talk to Kirsti
+Talk to the Careers Service

 The Careers Service also offers: